rancher/docs/content/rancher/v2.x/en/v1.6-migration/get-started/_index.md

 ## A. Install Rancher v2.x

-The first step in migrating from v1.6 to v2.x is to install the Rancher v2.x Server side-by-side with your v1.6 Server, which you'll need during the migration process.
-Due the architecture changes between v1.6 and v2.x, there is no direct path for upgrade.
+The first step in migrating from v1.6 to v2.x is to install the Rancher v2.x Server side-by-side with your v1.6 Server, as you'll need your old install during the migration process.
+Due to the architecture changes between v1.6 and v2.x, there is no direct path for upgrade.
 You'll have to install v2.x independently and then migrate your v1.6 services to v2.x.

 New for v2.x, all communication to Rancher Server is encrypted.
-The procedures below instructs you on how to create and install these certificates.
+The procedures below instruct you not only on installation of Rancher, but also creation and installation of these certificates.

 Before installing v2.x, provision one host or more to function as your Rancher Server(s).
 You can find the requirements for these hosts in [Server Requirements]({{< baseurl >}}/rancher/v2.x/en/installation/requirements/).